“Can a damaged SanDisk USB drive be fixed?”

 Step 2.
 Choose a proper MBR type for your current operating system, and click “OK”.

 Step 3.
-Back to the main interface, click “Apply” to start rebuilding the MBR.
+Back to the main interface, click “Apply” and "Proceed" to start rebuilding the MBR.

 Method 4.
 Reformat the corrupted USB drive